 Some people simply see them as bugs, but others believe that in the future they’ll be our most important source of protein.
-Like chickens, sheep and cows, insects produce high-value protein from plant-based nutrients—but they do it in a much more cost-efficient way.
-Producing 2 pounds of meat currently requires up to 29 pounds of animal feed.
+Like chickens, sheep and cows, insects produce high-value protein from plant-based nutrients – but they do it in a much more cost-efficient way.

-With insects, you can produce the same amount of protein with as little as 3.7 pounds.
 Eating creepy-crawlies may not appeal to all palates right now, but it’s all just a question of habit.
-Beetle larvae were a delicacy in ancient Rome, and in many parts of the world, grasshoppers and mealworms are seen as a nutritious snack.
+Beetle larvae were a delicacy in Ancient Rome, and in many parts of the world, grasshoppers and mealworms are seen as a nutritious snack.

-Also, biotech artist Katharina Unger has developed an insect farm that allows you to breed delicious black soldier fly larvae at home.
+Also, biotech artist Katharina Unger has developed an insect farm which allows you to breed delicious black soldier fly larvae at home.

 And let’s not forget those crispy-fried honeypot ants… Delicious.